VirtualSoda369/mini_regex_lib-PYTHON-/README.md

 cualquier mejora / intento de romper es bienvenido

-any improvement or break attemp is welcome
+any improvement or break attempt is welcome